-Mickey’s Penthouse Suite is a Mickey Mouse themed room in Tokyo Disney Resort’s Ambassador Hotel.
-With a nightly rate of ¥300,000, it is one of the most expensive Disney hotel rooms in the world.
-This coupled with its Mickey Mouse meets pop-culture stylization, makes it one of the most interesting Disney hotel rooms in the world, too.
+Mickey’s Penthouse Suite is an exclusive themed suite and one of the most expensive Disney hotel rooms in the world.
+The decor is highlighted by Mickey Mouse’s trademark red, black, and yellow colors.
+The furniture, fixtures, and other interior elements all feature motifs of the world-famous mouse.
 I had the chance to tour this cool hotel room (no, unfortunately I didn’t spend the night!), and thought I’d give you a peak inside.

-Before we get to the suite itself, a little background about Disney Ambassador Hotel is in order.
-It was the first Disney-branded hotel at Tokyo Disney Resort, opening in 1996.
-While Tokyo Disneyland Hotel overlooks Tokyo Disneyland and Hotel MiraCosta is literally inside of Tokyo DisneySea, the Ambassador is located adjacent to Ikspiari, Tokyo’s version of Downtown Disney.
+While Tokyo Disneyland Hotel overlooks Tokyo Disneyland and Hotel MiraCosta is literally inside of Tokyo DisneySea, the Ambassador is located adjacent to Ikspiari, Tokyo’s shopping and entertainment district.
 Because overlooking a shopping complex isn’t quite as cool as overlooking a theme park, the Ambassador is the least popular of the Tokyo Disney Resort hotels, but it is no slouch.

 Like approximately 50% (give or take) of Disney’s hotels, the Ambassador was designed by architect Robert A.M.
-Stern.
-He describes the hotel as having an art moderne that “looks back to an architecture that represented the promise, magic, and glamour of a time when travel and movies were a romantic escape.”
-This style is clear from the cool overall design of the hotel, although its presence in the design of Mickey’s Penthouse Suite is minimal.
+Stern, who also designed hotels at Walt Disney World.
+He describes the hotel as having an Art Moderne influence that “looks back to an architecture that represented the promise, magic, and glamour of a time when travel and movies were a romantic escape.”

 With that said about Disney Ambassador Hotel, let’s head up to Mickey’s Penthouse Suite itself…